The Sandbox Environment for Generalizable Agent Research (SEGAR): Experiments

 \section{Experiments}

-\segar{} was designed to facilitate generalization research in \lintlong{} (\lint) settings.
-In this section we demonstrate some of the experiments possible using \segar{} that show that having a way to create distributions of train / test splits along with being able to measure various properties of the task distributions or agent representations can lead to insightful results.

 \segar{} is primarily a tool which can answer important questions regarding generalization of learning agents and their world representations.
-Some of these questions include, ``How does the performance of an agent trained on task set A and tested on task set B correlate with the distance between sets A and B?" and ``Does an agent need to properly identify the various latent factors of an environment such as position, velocity, mass and gravity for better generalization performance?".
-We attempt to provide an answer these questions in a controlled experimental setup, defined below.
+Some of these questions include, \emph{``How does the performance of an agent trained on task set A and tested on task set B correlate with the distance between sets A and B?"} and \emph{``Does an agent need to properly identify the various latent factors of an environment such as position, velocity, mass, and gravity for better generalization performance?"}.
+We attempt to provide an answer to some sample questions in a controlled experimental setup, defined below.

-\paragraph{Experimental setup.} Let $\mathbb{P}_{train}$ and $\mathbb{P}_{test}$ two task distributions on the same support.
-Since, in practice, their distribution functions are unknown, the learner has only access to sample tasks $T_1,..,T_n\sim \mathbb{P}_{train}$ and $T'_1,..,T'_n\sim \mathbb{P}_{test}$, and their corresponding sets of parameters.
+\paragraph{Experimental setup.} Let $\mathbb{P}_{train}$ and $\mathbb{P}_{test}$ be two task distributions on the same support.
+Since, in practice, their distribution functions are unknown, the learner has only access to sample tasks $T_1,..,T_n\sim \mathbb{P}_{train}$ and $T'_1,..,T'_m\sim \mathbb{P}_{test}$, and their corresponding sets of parameters.
 We first form an epistemic POMDP~\citep{ghosh2021generalization} out of $T_1,...,T_n$, where every episode is samples from one of the $n$ tasks uniformly at random.
-We then fit a PPO agent~\citep{schulman2017proximal} on this new environment, and train it until convergence of returns, or exactly 1M environment steps.
-After that, the agent's policy and value networks are snapshoted, and can be re-used in all representation learning probes described later in this section.
-In addition, we include Pearson's $\rho$ correlation and the corresponding $p$-value for plots where linear trendlines are fitted.
-For all plots, we treated points with a standard score of $3$ or greater as outliers and removed them from our analysis.
+We then fit a PPO agent~\citep{schulman2017proximal} on this new task, and train it until convergence of returns, or exactly 1M steps.
+After that, the agent's policy and value networks are snapshotted, and can be re-used in all representation learning probes described later in this section.
+In addition, we include Pearson's $\rho$ correlation and the corresponding $p$-value for plots where linear trend lines are fitted.
+For all plots, we treated points with a standard $Z$-score of $3$ or greater as outliers and removed them from our analysis.